vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 Both CNIs are open-source software that provides networking for cluster pods, services, and ingress.

-When you deploy a Tanzu Kubernetes cluster using Tanzu CLI using the default configuration, Antrea CNI is automatically enabled in the cluster.
+When you deploy a Tanzu Kubernetes cluster using the default configuration of Tanzu CLI, Antrea CNI is automatically enabled in the cluster.

 To provision a Tanzu Kubernetes cluster using a non-default CNI, please see the below instructions: